vaultchem/molvault/README.md

 ## Predict properties of 🤫CONFIDENTIAL🤫 molecules🧬 using machine learning🤖?
-## Concerned about leaking your data to a competitor🕵️‍♂️
+## Concerned about leaking your data to a competitor🕵️‍♂️?

 #### Introducing MolVault from <a href='https://vaultchem.com/'>VaultChem</a></h6>
-*MolVault* is an application that enables predicting properties of confidential molecules **without sharing them publicly**.
+*MolVault* is an application that enables predicting properties of confidential molecules using an untrusted server **without sharing them publicly**.

 Machine learning (ML) has become a cornerstone of modern drug discovery.
 However, the data used to evaluate the ML models is often confidential.
 This is especially true for the pharmaceutical industry  where new drug candidates 💊 are considered as the most valuable asset.
 Therefore chemical companies are reluctant to share their data with third parties, for instance to use ML services provided by other companies.

-Only an encrypted version of the molecule is sent to as server.
+Using *MolVault* Only an encrypted version of the molecule is sent to as server.
 The molecule will remain encrypted EVEN when the prediction is computed.
-Only the party that holds the private key can decrypt the result.
+Only the party that holds a private key can decrypt the result.